Ayushh19/NoteVault/README.md

 # Notes App API

 This is a notes app API that allows users to authenticate and manage their notes.
-It is built using Node.js, Express, and MongoDB.
-This backend is for the frontend available [here](https://github.com/BiAksoy/notes-app-frontend).

 ## Getting Started